-Internet Address: www.dhcs.ca.gov
+www.dhcs.ca.gov

-DATE: JUNE 24, 2013
+DATE: DUALS PLAN LETTER 15-XXX

-DUALS PLAN LETTER 13-002
+SUPERSEDES DUALS PLAN LETTER 13-002

-TO: ALL MEDI-CAL MANAGED CARE PLANS PARTICIPATING IN THE DUALS DEMONSTRATION PROJECT
+TO: CAL MEDICONNECT MEDICARE-MEDICAID PLANS

-SUBJECT: HEALTH RISK ASSESSMENT AND RISK STRATIFICATION REQUIREMENTS FOR DUAL DEMONSTRATION PLANS UNDER THE COORDINATED CARE INTIATIVE
+SUBJECT: HEALTH RISK ASSESSMENT AND RISK STRATIFICATION REQUIREMENTS FOR CAL MEDICONNECT

 PURPOSE:

-The purpose of this Duals Plan Letter (DPL) is to clarify and provide guidance on the risk stratification and health risk assessment (HRA) processes for Medi-Cal managed care health plans (MCPs) that are participating in the Duals Demonstration Project, now known as Cal MediConnect.
+The purpose of this Duals Plan Letter (DPL) is to clarify and provide guidance on the risk stratification and health risk assessment (HRA) processes for Medicare-Medi-Cal managed care health plans (MMPs) that are participating in the Duals Demonstration Project, now known as Cal MediConnect.

 BACKGROUND:

-In January 2012, Governor Brown announced his intent to enhance health outcomes and beneficiary satisfaction for low-income seniors and persons with disabilities (SPDs) by shifting service delivery away from institutional care to home and community-based settings.
-Governor Brown enacted the Coordinated Care Initiative (CCI) by signing Senate Bill (SB) 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012).
+In January 2012, Governor Brown announced his intent to enhance health outcomes and beneficiary satisfaction for low-income Seniors and Persons with Disabilities (SPDs) by shifting service delivery away from institutional care to home and community-based settings.
+To implement this goal, the Legislature passed and Governor Brown signed Senate Bill (SB) 1008 (Chapter 33, Statutes of 2012), SB 1036 (Chapter 45, Statutes of 2012) and SB 94 (Chapter 37, Statutes of 2013) which authorized the implementation of the Coordinated Care Initiative (CCI).
+Welfare & Institutions Code Section (§) 14182.17(h) authorizes the issuance of this DPL

+The three major components of CCI are:

-A component of the CCI is a three-year Duals Demonstration, called “Cal MediConnect.”
-Cal MediConnect will be implemented no sooner than January 1, 2014, in the following eight counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Alameda, Santa Clara, and San Mateo and will serve enrollees who are both Medi-Cal and Medicare eligible (Duals).
-Cal MediConnect will combine the full continuum of acute, primary, institutional, and home and community-based Medicare and Medi-Cal services into a single benefit package delivered through an organized service delivery system administered by MCPs.
-Duals will be passively enrolled into Cal MediConnect plans, but may choose to opt out.
+A three-year Duals Demonstration Project (Cal MediConnect) for full-benefit Duals that combines the full continuum of acute, primary, institutional, and home and community-based services into a single benefit package, delivered through an organized service delivery system;

+Mandatory Medi-Cal managed care enrollment for Duals; and

+The inclusion of Long-Term Services and Supports as a Medi-Cal managed care benefit for SPD beneficiaries who are eligible for Medi-Cal only, and for SPD Duals.

+The seven CCI counties participating in Cal MediConnect are Los Angeles, Orange, Riverside, San Bernardino, Santa Clara, San Diego, and San Mateo.
+Cal MediConnect is a voluntary program; however, those Duals that opt-out of Cal MediConnect must still enroll in a Medi-Cal managed care health plan (MCP) for their Medi-Cal benefits (including Duals who are enrolled in a Medicare Advantage [MA] plan).
+Full-benefit Duals enrolled in an MCP for their Medi-Cal benefits, and who opt-out of Cal MediConnect, or are not eligible for Cal MediConnect, will continue to receive their Medicare services either through Medicare fee-for-service, or an MA plan.

 Overview of HRAs in the CCI Memorandum of Understanding (MOU)

-The MOU between the Centers for Medicare and Medicaid Services (CMS) and the Department of Health Care Services (DHCS) requires MCPs to complete an HRA for each enrollee, and provides that the HRA is the basis for developing the enrollee’s individual care plan (ICP).
+The MOU between the Centers for Medicare and Medicaid Services (CMS) and the Department of Health Care Services (DHCS) requires MMPs to complete an HRA for each enrollee, and provides that the HRA is the basis for developing the enrollee’s individual care plan (ICP).
 This tool identifies further assessment needs that may include, but are not limited to: behavioral health, substance use, chronic conditions, disabilities, functional impairments, assistance in key activities of daily living, dementia, cognitive and mental status, and the capacity to make informed decisions.
-MCPs are required to use an HRA survey tool that has been approved by DHCS and CMS.
+MMPs are required to use an HRA survey tool that has been approved by DHCS and CMS.
 The following are the requirements set forth in the MOU pertaining to the administration of the HRA:

-MCPs will provide enrollees with an assessment to identify primary, acute,
+MMPs will provide enrollees with an assessment to identify primary, acute,

 long-term services and supports (LTSS), and behavioral health and functional needs.
 This assessment will incorporate standard assessment questions, such as VR-12, as specified by the State.

-MCPs shall assess the enrollee’s needs and health or functional status, and the preference of the enrollee, when determining if the HRA will be completed in-person, by telephone, or by mail.
+MMPs shall assess the enrollee’s needs and health or functional status, and the preference of the enrollee, when determining if the HRA will be completed in-person, by telephone, or by mail.